SiliconLabs/wisun-br-linux/HIF.md

     Maximum transmission power in dBm.
 The RCP may use a lower value based on internal decision making or hardware limitations but will never exceed the given value.
 The default value is 14dBm.

+### `0x26 REQ_RADIO_TX_DURATION_RESET` (API >= 2.11.0)

+The RCP maintains a counter for the cumulated time spent transmitting packets over the air during the last hour.
+This value is reported in [`CNF_DATA_TX`][tx-cnf] frames if requested, and can be used to implement duty cycle restrictions as imposed by regulation standards.
+This command resets the counter to 0 and clears records of previous transmission durations.

+Body of this command is empty.

+[tx-duration]: #0x26-req_radio_tx_duration_reset-api--2110

 ## Frequency Hopping (FHSS) configuration